f5devcentral/f5-agility-labs-xc/docs/class1/lab7.rst

-Lab 7: Introduction to MCN
+Lab: Introduction to MCN
 ==========================

-Lab 7 will provide and introduction to...
+This lab will provide and introduction to...

 Task 1:
 ~~~~~~~~~~~~~~~~~~~~~~~~